wso2/docs-is/en/docs/includes/add-user-role.md

     !!! info "Important"
         The **PRIMARY** domain represents the primary user store of your server and (if available) any secondary user stores configured for your server will also be listed as domains.
 Learn more about [user stores]({{base_path}}/deploy/configure-user-stores).

         Note that the user roles stored in primary and secondary user stores are always considered as user groups and they cannot be mapped to [roles in federated identity providers]({{base_path}}/guides/identity-federation/roles-idp).
-Therefore, if you have a requirement to map local user roles to roles in your federated identity providers, be sure to define those local roles under the **INTERNAL** or **APPLICATION** domains.
+Therefore, if you have a requirement to map local user roles to roles in your federated identity providers, be sure to define those local roles under the **INTERNAL** domain.

 4. Click **Finish** or you can click **Next** to specify permissions for the role.